potpiejimmy/dncash-io/README.md

 ### 3. Create cash tokens

 When the bank customer requests the creation of a new cashin or cashout cash token in his or her app, the banking backend performs the usual authorization and account pre-checks first and then calls dncash-io to create a new cash token.
 The returned token’s secure code can only be decrypted on the token device holding the corresponding private key.
-The token server does not store the original plain code, so that even compromised token data cannot be used by someone else without physical access to the target device.
+The token server does not store the unencrypted secure code, so that even a compromised database cannot be used by someone else without physical access to the target device.
 The request body must at least contain the information about the amount, currency symbol, type and the target device_uuid.
 Optional fields may hold the validity time, denomination data and a custom reference name or ID.

     {
       "device_uuid": "916eb12e-4e8a-4833-8e78-be40115829e7",